 - Do not accept deposits of formatted articles or versions of record.

 - Do not provide any information about the publication of the article in a journal.

 Peer Community journal belongs to, and is published and funded by the PCI organisation.

-Peer Community Journal is member of the Centre Mersenne for Open Scientific Publishing
+Peer Community Journal is a member of the Centre Mersenne for Open Scientific Publishing.

 The Peer Community Journal is endowed with: